shawnkoon/az-100-study-guide/README.md

   - Official Documentations on Azure products.
 - [Azure Fundmental e-Learning Path](https://docs.microsoft.com/en-us/learn/paths/azure-fundamentals/).
   - Great learning path with tutorials provided by MS.

+# Notes

+Now, let's talk about each topics that are required on the exam.

+## Manage Azure Subscriotions and resources (15-20%)

+### Manage Azure subscriptions
+> May include but not limited to: Assign administrator permissions; configure cost center quotas and tagging; configure Azure subscription policies at Azure subscription level

+- **Assign administrator permissions**
+  - Read [Azure Document](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-admin-roles) on this topic in details.
+  - On the Azure portal, just Click `All services` -> `Subscriptions` -> Click on any `Subscriptions` -> `Access control (IAM)` -> `Add role assignment`.
+    - Just chose the correct Role, Access Target, and User in the form to finish adding a admin.
+  - Or `Azure Active Directory` -> `Roles and administrators` -> Click any `Role` -> `Add Member` to add users to a specific role.

+- **Configure cost center quotas and tagging**

+- **Configure Azure subscription policies at Azure subscription level**